 Request archaeological information about a property

 Archaeological data and site records about properties are available in certain situations to specific individuals or groups.
-Learn if you qualify, and how to request access to archaeological data and site records.
+Learn if you qualify, and how to access available archaeological data and site records.

 Archaeological resource management professionals and professional consulting archaeologists help ensure sites are protected and managed for their historical, cultural, scientific and educational value to the public, communities and First Nations.
-Access resource management tools and resources for archaeology professionals.
+Access resources and information relevant to archaeology professionals.

 Crown land and natural resource users